Metaphysical musings

 Mad-Dog Everettianism, probability, and a little bit of Hume

 One of the great upsides of the generally miserable or horrific pandemic is that more recordings of fascinating intellectual discussions are being made available to wider audiences.
-Recently I watched a set of talks hosted by an outfit called the … Continue reading →
+Recently I watched a set of talks hosted by an outfit called the “Harvard Foundations of Physics Workshop Series”, grouped together under the name “Mini-Workshop on the Many Continue reading

 What we know when we know particulars

 Some reflections on the early sections of Hegel’s Phenomenology of Spirit: If we try to think about what is most obvious in our experience, and what the most basic elements of knowledge are, we turn to sense perception.
-For it … Continue reading →
+For it seems like the more our minds and our concepts are mixed up with what we Continue reading

 Unvatting the Brains: Putnam, Bostrom, and thinking the unthinkable

 The worry is familiar.
 All of my experience comes to me via my central nervous system, which is a biochemical electrical network.
 It can be hacked.
-The data coming from my eyes and ears and so on are converted to … Continue reading →
+The data coming from my eyes and ears and so on are converted to electrical signals, and so if those electrical signals were stimulated artificially (i.e., not from eyes Continue reading

 Minds as predictive engines

 (Reading Andy Clark, Surfing Uncertainty (Oxford UP 2015)) I’m no longer sure I know what an “ordinary” theory of mind would look like, but I’m guessing that it would resemble an organized camp of explorers.
-The explorers, or our senses, venture … Continue reading →
+The explorers, or our senses, venture out into the world and report what they see, hear, and encounter.
+Back at headquarters, Continue reading

 The Hope of Concepts (or, some sorely needed arch support)

-(Loosely reflecting while re-reading Peter Sloterdijk’s You Must Change Your Life…) As in Spheres, PS’s aim is to create (or at least open up a space for) a new life-support system for humans, a post-religious quasi-religion grounded in practice and … Continue reading →
+(Loosely reflecting while re-reading Peter Sloterdijk’s You Must Change Your Life…) As in Spheres, PS’s aim is to create (or at least open up a space for) a new life-support system for humans, a post-religious quasi-religion grounded in practice and values that can support us and remain believable even when we realize that we have Continue reading

 The mind, as under construction

 The human mind is a moving target.
 We might trick ourselves into believing it is a thing, with a definite nature and a set of properties to call its own, but in fact the mind is always under construction.
-At … Continue reading →
+At an early age, we begin to learn what to say about our minds – I Continue reading

 Mars teleporter essay on Aeon

 I am stranded on Mars.
 The fuel tanks on my return vessel ruptured, and no rescue team can possibly reach me before I run out of food.
 (And, unlike Matt Damon, I have no potatoes.)
-Luckily, my ship features a … Continue reading →
+Luckily, my ship features a teleporter.
+It is an advanced bit of gadgetry, to be sure, but the underlying idea Continue reading

 Robots and responsibility

 [Another excerpt from Reality (a primer)] What worries many people about being told that the mind isn’t distinct from the body is what that might mean for human freedom and responsibility.
-If I create a robot that comes over and … Continue reading →
+If I create a robot that comes over and stomps through your garden, no one holds the robot responsible.
+It is just doing what Continue reading

 Maybe the universe doesn’t exist

 It is not clear to me that the universe exists.
 I’m not saying, of course, that there aren’t a lot of things in existence – my dog, this laptop, Saturn’s rings, and so on.
-And with any actual list of … Continue reading →
+And with any actual list of existent things, we can talk about the collection of those things, and give that collection Continue reading

 The flux of it all

 [An excerpt from Reality: a primer] Heraclitus was one of the earliest known philosophers.
 He lived in what we now recognize as western Turkey, in the late 6th century BCE.
-We know hardly anything about him, and his philosophy is … Continue reading →
+We know hardly anything about him, and his philosophy is conveyed to us in fragments quoted by other people.
+The single most famous indirect quote Continue reading

 Best argument for dualism?

 The best argument for dualism I know is the argument from subjectivity.
 The first premise is that experience requires a subject – an entity who is having the experience.
-Now it may be that this entity isn’t what it thinks … Continue reading →
+Now it may be that this entity isn’t what it thinks it is; it may be a bundle of impressions, or a conscious field that exists Continue reading

 Brains and typewriters

 Aristotle was not aware of any mind/body problem.
 He understood that all (well, almost all) of the things we do with our minds are capacities of the human body.
-“Thinking is something a human does” – what is especially problematic … Continue reading →
+“Thinking is something a human does” – what is especially problematic about that claim?
+It only became problematic when Descartes stripped matter of any capacities that Continue reading

 Reality of ideas, again: the navel-gazing perspective

 What is an idea?
 On the one hand, it is tempting to say that there can be no explanation without appeal to a special intensional dimension, a protected pocket of our existence that holds meanings.
-After all, we think ideas; … Continue reading →
+After all, we think ideas; we cannot see them, weigh them, or bat them over the fence.
+Ideas are intrinsically Continue reading

 Under the right conditions, ideas matter; but far less than we commonly suppose